Thailand, ‘The Land of Smiles’ and the home of TEXT-AND-TALK Academy’s unique TEFL

 “Ah, Jack!” shouted the general in delight.
 “I knew that you were a man of superior intelligence all along!
 Yes, that’s exactly what I want.
 In fact, I require it,” he added grimly.

-Available online from Bangkok Books! or reserve immediately
+or online from Bangkok Books!

-...or, if you wish, order the book under its international name Father, I Have Sinned:
+...or order the book under its international name Father, I Have Sinned: